seopei/protractor-screenshoter-plugin/README.md

 [![Build Status](https://travis-ci.org/azachar/protractor-screenshoter-plugin.svg?branch=master)](https://travis-ci.org/azachar/protractor-screenshoter-plugin)

+# This branch has experimental speech support
+Before and after each test it reads the name of the test and its test result.
+So you can watch your e2e tests and hear what is happening :)

+## Known issues
+When using ``fit (fdescribe)``, all other ignored tests  are read at once.
+If there is a volunteer with a great knowledge of jasmine, I guess it can be easily fixed than.

 # protractor-screenshoter-plugin
 This plugin captures for each **expectation** or **spec** console **logs** and makes **screenshots** for **each browser** instance.
 Also it comes with a beautifull angular based  [HTML reporter for chat alike apps](https://github.com/azachar/screenshoter-report-analyzer).